An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Implications and Recommendations for ML Stakeholders

+Moreover, \textbf{setting Service-Level Objectives (SLOs)~\cite{hidalgo2020decision} for debt comments} can help in the long run.
+For instance, adding a bot that pings the author if an SATD comment is still present two weeks after the introduction or past a release can prevent long-term accumulation of debt.
+Public dashboards showing open-vs-resolved counts might also create gentle social pressure and keep removal latency low.

-\textbf{Implications for ML Educators:} Given the prevalence of technical debt in ML code, ML educators should incorporate the concepts of technical debt management, software engineering best practices, and documentation strategies in their ML courses and training programs.
-By educating the next generation of ML practitioners about the potential pitfalls and long-term consequences of technical debt, ML educators can contribute to improving the overall quality and maintainability of ML systems.
-Case studies and real-world examples should be included to demonstrate the impact of technical debt on ML projects, fostering a deep understanding of the consequences of neglecting technical debt.
+\textbf{6.
+Integrate ``debt labs'' into ML curricula.} By educating the next generation of ML practitioners about the potential pitfalls and long-term consequences of technical debt, ML educators can contribute to improving the overall quality and maintainability of ML systems.
+This implication aligns with several pedagogical studies~\cite{tonin2017effects,crespo2021carrot} focused on reducing technical debt among computer science students.
+Case studies and real-world examples (for instance, students must (i) identify SATD in an open-source ML repository, (ii) write a remediation plan, and (iii) implement one fix.
+This practice grounds theory in visible, real-world debt and builds habits that transfer to industry) should be included to demonstrate the impact of technical debt on ML projects, fostering a deep understanding of the consequences of neglecting technical debt.
 Given that requirement debt is most prevalent (RQ2), and the model building side accumulates the maximum amount of debt (RQ3), ML educators may wish to provide special focus on such areas.
-This approach can help ML practitioners to be better equipped to manage technical debt effectively.
+This approach can help the next generation of ML practitioners to be better equipped to manage technical debt effectively.